An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch: Experiments

-Figure \ref{fig:results} shows that, in most of the domains, \garat{} with just a few thousand transitions from the ``real'' environment facilitates transfer of policies that perform on par with policies trained directly in the ``real'' environment using 1 million transitions. \garat{} also consistently performs better than previous methods on all domains, except \emph{HopperHighFriction}, where most of the methods perform well.
+Figure \ref{fig:results} shows that, in most of the domains, \garat{} with just a few thousand transitions from the target environment facilitates transfer of policies that perform on par with policies trained directly in the target environment using 1 million transitions. \garat{} also consistently performs better than previous methods on all domains, except \emph{HopperHighFriction}, where most of the methods perform well.
 The shaded envelope denotes the standard error across 5 experiments with different random seeds for all the methods.
 Apart from the MuJoCo simulator, we also show successful transfer in the PyBullet simulator \cite{coumans2016pybullet} using the \emph{Ant} domain.
-Here the ``real'' environment has gravity twice that of the simulator, resulting in purely simulator-trained policies collapsing ineffectually in the ``real'' environment.
+Here the target environment has gravity twice that of the source environment, resulting in purely source environment-trained policies collapsing ineffectually in the target environment.
 In this relatively high dimensional domain, as well as in \emph{Walker}, we see \garat{} still transfers a competent policy while the related methods fail.

-In the Minitaur domain \cite{minitaur} we use the high fidelity simulator as our ``real'' environment.
-Here as well, a policy trained in simulation does not directly transfer well to the ``real'' environment \cite{policy-strategy-optimization}.
-We see in this realistic setting that \garat{} learns a policy that obtains more than 80\% of the optimal ``real'' environment performance with just $1000$ ``real'' environment transitions while the next best baseline (\gat{}) obtains at most 50\%, requiring ten times more ``real'' environment data.
+In the Minitaur domain \cite{minitaur} we use the high fidelity simulator as our target environment.
+Here as well, a policy trained in the source environment does not directly transfer well to the target environment \cite{policy-strategy-optimization}.
+We see in this realistic setting that \garat{} learns a policy that obtains more than 80\% of the optimal target environment performance with just $1000$ target environment transitions while the next best baseline (\gat{}) obtains at most 50\%, requiring ten times more target environment data.